John W. Tukey

 • It’s great for small data sets, when you only have pencil and paper.

-a different style of number scratching
+A different style of number-scratching

 for categorical variables